Sweet Surrender (Sarah McLachlan song)

 "Sweet Surrender" is a song by Canadian singer Sarah McLachlan.
-It was released in 1997 as the second single from her fourth studio album, Surfacing (1997).
+It was released in late 1997 as the second single from her fourth studio album, Surfacing (1997).
 The song peaked at number two in Canada and number 28 on the US Billboard Hot 100.
-In 2001, a maxi-single with remixes by DJ Tiësto was released peaking at number six on the US Hot Dance Club Play chart, three years after its original release.
+In 2001, a maxi-single with remixes by DJ Tiësto was released peaking at number six on the Billboard Dance Club Play chart, three years after its original release.

-Composition

-Mason Noorenberghe of AllMusic described the song Sweet Surrender by Sarah McLachlan is a beautiful emotional soulful soft rock and alternative rock ballad that can bring tears to your eyes.

 Music video

 The music video was directed by Floria Sigismondi (as Allen Smithee).